humhub/humhub/protected/humhub/docs/guide/developer/modules.md

 - Administration Backend `Administration -> Modules`
 - Console command `php yii module/disable`

+The `ModuleManager` responsible for disabling module will furthermore trigger an  Trigger `ModuleManager::EVENT_BEFORE_MODULE_ENABLE` and `ModuleManager::EVENT_AFTER_MODULE_ENABLE` `ModuleEvent`.

+> Note: [ContentContainerModules](#use-of-contentcontainermodule) also have to be enabled within a space or user profile by means of the space management section.

 > Info: You can add additional module paths by means of the `moduleAutoloadPaths` parameter.
 Please see the [Developement Environment Section](environment.md#external-modules-directory) for more information.